mgoessen/cryptris/README.md

 Cryptris is a game designed to help people in getting a grasp about how cryptography works, by playing an arguably tetris-like game.

-The game was developped by [Digital Cuisine](http://www.digitalcuisine.fr) for [Inria](http://www.inria.fr) and is based on a concept created by Léo Ducas.
+The game was developped by [Digital Cuisine](http://www.digitalcuisine.fr) for [Inria](http://www.inria.fr) with the support of [Cap'maths](http://www.capmaths.fr/) and is based on a concept created by Léo Ducas.

 ### Technology